AltimateAI/vscode-dbt-power-user/webview_panels/README.md

 #### AltimateWebviewProvider

-- base class for rendering webview
+- Base class for rendering webview
-- also handles security practices like CSP and noonce as recommended [here](https://code.visualstudio.com/api/extension-guides/webview#security)
+- Also handles security practices like CSP and noonce as recommended [here](https://code.visualstudio.com/api/extension-guides/webview#security)
-- each new panel needs to have its own provider which extends this class and should override
+- Each new panel needs to have its own provider which extends this class and should override
   - `viewPath`
   - `description`
   - `viewType`